chainer/chainer/docs/source/examples/sentiment.rst

    :dedent: 4

 .. note::
-    Actually, you can perform parallel calculation of mini batch in Recursive Neural Network by using stack.
+    Actually, we can perform parallel calculation of mini batch in Recursive Neural Network by using stack.
     Since it is published in the latter part of notebook as (Advanced), please refer to it.